ToolTech/Streaming_Map_Demo/README.md

 This is a generic streaming API for 3D engines (Unity,Unreal...) that allows fast streaming updates of huge 3D datasets located in cloud, from disc or procedural.

 This GIT repository will allow you to take a look at a Unity demo, written by the Open Saab Development community using the GizmoSDK code base from Saab Dynamics, Training & Simulation.
+Take a look at https://youtu.be/m2NsE8NBrB0

 The open source and open documentation in here are to be considered as GPL code and can be used in your own projects.